 And I think people need to stop assuming that there are only two positions on anything, and that if your opponent doesn’t agree with you, he or she must have the polar opposite view.

 Here are five possible positions on climate change: (i) it’s all bullshit.
 It’s a conspiracy to get government funding for pet research projects, (ii) there is a natural cycle of ice ages and reversals and we’re just coming out of a cold cycle, (iii) same as (ii), but human activity might be heightening it, (iv) human activity is the main cause of global warming and we need to fix it now, or (v) science will find a way to enable us to live and we’ll just learn to deal with it.
+Remember, I’m not (in this post) advocating any of those positions, I’m simply illustrating that there are more than two positions.)

 I’m not concerned here about which of these is correct.
 All I’m doing is illustrating that multiple positions are possible.